hitoshi-watase/sercrod/docs/reference/directives/save.md

   - Use `*save` to export JSON snapshots.
   - Use `*load` to re-import and merge them later into the same or a different host.

-- Use `nablla-saved` for integration:
+- Use `sercrod-saved` for integration:

-  - Attach listeners to `"nablla-saved"` if you want to route the JSON elsewhere instead of or in addition to the download.
+  - Attach listeners to `"sercrod-saved"` if you want to route the JSON elsewhere instead of or in addition to the download.

 #### Advanced - Using *save with *stage, *apply, *restore, *load, and *post